Simbiat/cute-bytes/README.md

 to get `1.23 GB`

-If you want to use "classic" logic (binary, power of 2) use
+If you want to use "classic" logic, that is binary, power of 2, use

 ```php
 echo \Simbiat\CuteBytes::bytes(1234567890, 1024);